MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-featured-content.md

 ## Who sees featured content

-You can feature a dashboard or report from a workspace.
-When you do, the people who have at least a Viewer role in that workspace will see it featured.
+When you feature a dashboard or report from a workspace, the people with at least a Viewer role in that workspace will see it featured.
 You can also feature a dashboard or report from an app, or the app itself.
 In that case, the people you distribute the app to will see it featured.

 ## Feature a dashboard or report

 The procedure for featuring either a dashboard or report is similar.

-1. In either the **Dashboards** or **Reports** list for a workspace, select the **Settings** icon.
+1. In the **All** or **Content** list for a workspace, select **More options (...)** > **Settings**.

     :::image type="content" source="media/service-featured-content/power-bi-settings-icon.png" alt-text="Report Settings icon":::